jeroennoten/Laravel-AdminLTE/README.md

   Changes the sidebar slide animation speed.

-### 6.8 Control Sidebar (Right Sidebar)
+### 7.4 Control Sidebar (Right Sidebar)

 Here you have the option to enable a right sidebar.
-When active, you can use the `@section('right-sidebar')`.
+When active, you can use the `@section('right-sidebar')` section to setup his content.
 The icon you configure will be displayed at the end of the top menu, and will show/hide the sidebar.
-The slide option will slide the sidebar over the content, while false will push the content without animation.
+The slide option will slide the sidebar over the content, while `false` will push the content without animation.
 You can also choose the sidebar theme (dark or light).

 The following config options are available: